UnitedEffects/core-eos-oidc-authorizer/README.md

 # Core Authorizer for AWS Gateway

-AWS Gateway Authorizer designed to work with Core EOS OIDC solution.
+AWS Gateway [Custom Authorizer](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) designed to work with [Core EOS](https://unitedeffects.com)  OIDC solution to authorize OAuth2 bearer tokens.
 This solution will validate both Opaque and JWT tokens, assuming appropriate Platform configuration for each.

+## What are Custom Authorizers Exactly?

+the AWS API Gateway is an excellent resource that allows you to expose REST APIs to the outside world.
+To authorize incoming requests with API Gateway, you have 3 options:

+1. Cognito User Pools - natively builtin Oauth2 AWS solution
+2. Handled at the Origin - Meaning the services your Gateway is exposing handle authorization themelves without any upstream intervention
+3. Custom Authorizers - A solution whereby a Lambda function intercepts incoming requests to the Gateway, performs any kind of authorization you wish to encode, and then either allows the request to proceed or sends a 401 Unauthorized or 403 Forbidden response if authorization is not warrented.

+THis service is a Lambda function that can be used for the third option.
+It will...,

+* Confirm that a bearer token has been passed using the Authorization header
+* Validate the token whether it is JWT or Opaque
+* Ensure that the token adheres to the standards outlined by the [Core EOS](https://unitedeffects.com) solution

 ## How Authorization Works